ajwilkie1/hs-elective-arrays-lab/README.md

 The `each` method always requires the `do` and `end` keywords.
 The `|candy|` that you see is the declaration of a variable called `candy` that represents each individual item in the array.
 In this `each` code block we are iterating through the array and printing out how much we love each candy in the array.

-<a href='https://learn.co/lessons/hs-elective-arrays-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-elective-arrays-lab' title='Elective Array'>Elective Array</a> on Learn.co and start learning to code for free.</p>